GSmithApps/hindent-lang-highlighter/README.md

 ## ToDo

+- [ ] the syntax highlighting on the lone dot doesn't seem to be working
 - [ ] we're capturing numbers that are part of identifiers and treating them as if they're numbers -- not identifiers
+- [ ] square brackets are highlighting and shouldn't be
 - [ ] file icon
 - [ ] improve syntax highlighting
   - [ ] for example, the comments aren't highlighted